An official website of the United States government

 Nine in 10 adults ages 70 or older have married, but over half of women and a quarter of men ages 75 or older who have been married have experienced widowhood.

-Number of Children Living Only With Their Mothers Has Doubled in Past 50 Years
+Number of Kids Living Only With Their Mothers Has Doubled in 50 Years

 Newly released Current Population Survey tables show the percentage of children under 18 who live with two parents declined since 1968.

 Who Had Medical Debt in the United States?